dudumaluf/BOT_TextureGen/docs/project-log.md

 ## Session 1: Initial Scaffolding & Core Feature Implementation

-- **Project Initialization:** Set up a new Next.js 14 project named "AUTOMATA" with TypeScript, Tailwind CSS, and all necessary dependencies.
+- **Project Initialization:** Set up a new Next.js 14 project named "TextureGen" with TypeScript, Tailwind CSS, and all necessary dependencies.
 - **Core UI/UX:** Developed the main application interface, including a 3D viewer powered by React Three Fiber and a control panel for user inputs.
 - **File Upload:** Implemented a robust file upload system, allowing users to upload 3D models (.glb) which are stored in Supabase Storage.
 - **Texture Generation Pipeline:** Integrated the ComfyUI workflow.
 The application can now dynamically construct and send a generation request to the ComfyUI backend via a websocket connection and process the resulting texture images.